Venmo ChargebackRules, Timeframes, & Best Practices for Both Merchants & Customers

 • Goods and services purchased from authorized merchants.

-• Payments sent using the Pay and Request feature in your Venmo account that are sent to business profiles or that are identified as for goods and services.
+• Payments sent using the Pay and Request feature that are sent to business profiles or that are identified as being for goods and services.

 Suppose a cardholder purchases goods or services through a Venmo-approved merchant, but the items were verifiably not received.
-In that case, they may contact Venmo to dispute any charges associated with that transaction.
-To receive a refund, the buyer must provide proof of purchase.
+Or, maybe the goods arrived damaged, or didn’t jive with the item description.
+In any of these cases, the buyer can contact Venmo to dispute the charge.
+The buyer needs to provide proof of purchase to receive a refund, though.

 If the seller can provide proof of delivery or prove the buyer enabled a third party to procure the item on their behalf, the transaction will not be eligible for a refund.
 The dispute will be rejected.